 A coffee ceremony is an important part of Ethiopia culture, particularly as a gesture of hospitality from host to guest (you!).
 Fronds and greens are first sprinkled on the ground, and then frankincense is lit and green coffee beans are roasted in a pan on a charcoal stove.
 Water is passed through until the coffee is the right strength (that is, very strong).
 The coffee made is akin to espresso, often taken with sugar.

-There's nothing like waking up to freshly brewed Ethiopian coffee from your lakeside veranda, or from a guesthouse perched high the hills.
+There's nothing like waking up to freshly brewed Ethiopian coffee from your lakeside veranda, or from a guesthouse perched high in the hills.

 These communities have preserved traditions passed down from generation to generation for millennia.
 A visit to the Omo, usually across 3-5 days, will give you an introduction to a completely different way of life.
 A famous tradition among the Hammer tribe is the bull-jumping ceremony - a rite of passage for young men about to marry.